 Matthew Percival, People and Skills Director at the CBI, said: "Graduates face a challenging labour market due to the impact of coronavirus.
 Businesses will do what they can to ensure that young people have opportunities as the economy restarts, but a new partnership between companies and government is needed.
 Financial incentives to create jobs and training opportunities earlier in recovery will be vital to reducing youth unemployment."

-The UUK report 'Supporting graduates in a post-19 economy' can be found here
+The UUK report 'Supporting graduates in a post-19 economy' can be found on our website.

 UK universities have been supporting the graduate class of 2020 in number of different ways.
 Further examples can be found here